jpalacios90-cmd/RPS---N.E.T/README.md

 Welcome to N.E.T, the creative minds behind this fun and interactive Rock, Paper, Scissors game!
 Our group developed this project to combine coding fundamentals with a classic, easy-to-play game.
 We wanted to design something that’s simple, engaging, and a great example of teamwork in action.

-This project demonstrates our understanding of Python programming so far.
-We'd like you to install this program and either play it or break it!
-If you do break it please lets us know how we can improve to fix this error.
+Experience the results of our Python journey!
+Download, play, and push this program to its limits.
+Whether you win, lose, or break it, your feedback helps us make it stronger!

 ⚙️ How to Install